meghana-holla/trip-duration-prediction/README.md

 This project examines trip duration prediction in bicycle sharing systems without using trajectory data.
 Work done in this project is two-fold:

 1. Usage of coarse-grained station representation for predictive modeling as opposed to traditionally employed fine-grained station-level representation
 2. Importance of destination (drop-off/check-in) station in trip duration prediction.
-Or conversely, how much information does source (pick-up/check-out) contribute in duration prediction?
+Conversely, how much information does source (pick-up/check-out) contribute in duration prediction?

 #### Coarse-Grained Representation for Stations - A Means of Problem Simplification:
 The average distance between a station and its nearest neighbor is ∼ 230 meters.
 Hence, the usage patterns and trends would be very similar for multiple stations.
 This calls for a possibility of problem simplification, where multiple nodes in a stations network could come under the same bucket.
 To this end, two kinds of problem simplification strategies are employed - Geographic clustering and Purpose-aware Categorization.